-impact on the travel patterns of the facility.
-By applying the ratio between historical traffic and population growth to estimated annual population growth through 2027, an average annual traffic growth rate is obtained.
+The general forecasting procedure used in this report includes a comparison between historical traffic growth on the toll facility and the historical growth in population for counties that have an impact on the travel patterns of the facility.
+By applying the ratio between historical traffic and population growth to estimated annual population growth through 2028, an average annual traffic growth rate is obtained.
 This estimated growth rate is used as a general guideline in forecasting traffic growth on the facility.
 Gross revenue forecasts are obtained from projected traffic and average toll estimates for the facility.
 Both traffic and revenue forecasts are then adjusted for future events, network changes, development impacts and current economic trends.

-Historical traffic and revenue data from FY 2011 through FY 2016 were used during the forecasting process.
+Historical traffic and revenue data through FY 2017 were used during the forecasting process.
 In addition, the forecast also includes additional revenues generated from the indexing of tolls.
 Table 1.3 shows the historical and projected population growth rates for the related counties around the facilities owned or operated by the Department.
-These growth rates have been calculated using medium population projections from the most recent publication by the Bureau of Economic and Business Research (BEBR), College of Business Administration at the University of Florida.
+These growth rates have been calculated using medium population projections from the most recent publication by BEBR.